Introduction

 Other Issues

-The carotid sheath should not be confused with the carotid space or the carotid triangle.
+The carotid sheath should not be confused with the carotid space or triangle.
 The carotid space is the anatomic area that the sheath encloses, while the carotid triangle is a specific portion of the anterior aspect of the neck through which the carotid sheath passes.

 Media